syncfusion-content/wpf-docs/wpf/DataGrid/Master-Details-View.md

 ### Loading DetailsViewItemsSource asynchronously

 While populating Master-Details view through events, if the data to be loaded is downloaded from an external source or being read from a file, you may get a time delay.
-In such case, the ‘DetailsViewExpanding’ event will be executed before the I/O processes get completes.
+In such case, the `DetailsViewExpanding` event will be executed before the I/O processes get completes.

 In this case, you can use [async](https://msdn.microsoft.com/en-us/library/hh156513.aspx) and [await](https://msdn.microsoft.com/en-IN/library/hh156528.aspx) to load the data with a time delay and hold the event from executing before the data gets loaded from an external source gets completed.